aazhbd/WinDecluttered/README.md

 ## Usage instruction

-Extracting the portable distribution [WinDecluttered_v3.0.rar](https://github.com/aazhbd/WinDecluttered/releases/download/WinDecluttered_v3.0/WinDecluttered_v3.0-portable.rar) or [WinDecluttered_v3.0_PortableSfx.exe](https://github.com/aazhbd/WinDecluttered/releases/download/WinDecluttered_v3.0/WinDecluttered_v3.0-portableSfx.exe) and simply running ```WinDecluttered.exe``` from the portable distribution does not make any changes in Windows, but using many features would require administrative permission and would make changes to the registry.
+Simply opening the WinDecluttered window by executing ```WinDecluttered.exe``` from the portable folder doesn't make any changes to the system.
+To apply many tweaks it is necessary to have administrative permission.

+A portable copy of the application can be downloaded from [WinDecluttered_latest](https://github.com/aazhbd/WinDecluttered/releases/latest).
 To use all the features run ```WinDecluttered.exe``` as administrator from right click menu.

 ![WinDecluttered_windows_settings](http://articulatedlogic.com/media/images/WinDecluttered1_dF9pwYy.max-800x600.png)